Lewandowski, Poland out of Euro 2020 with 3-2 loss to Sweden - WHIZ News

 “The fact this is my best Euros because I scored three goals doesn’t comfort me at all,” he said.
 “I would give all these goals for qualification for the next round.”

-Lewandowski couldn’t have given any more, leading Poland’s comeback from a 2-0 deficit with a curling shot in the 61st minute and then the equalizer in the 84th.
+Lewandowski couldn’t have given any more, leading Poland’s comeback from a 2-0 deficit with a curling shot into the top corner in the 61st minute and then a calmly taken equalizer in the 84th.
 He dropped deep to collect the ball and drive forward.
 He exhorted his teammates with clenched fists.
 He whirled his arms to lift Poland’s supporters.

 Despite all that, his performance still might best be remembered for that extraordinary sequence of events in the 17th minute when the most prolific scorer in Europe this season couldn’t score into an empty net.